Holiday Reading – 5 Books to help you get a board seat

 Review

-Smart Brevity is a communication formula created by Jim VandeHei, Mike Allen, and Roy Schwartz, formulated from their decades of experience in media, business and communications.
-Simply put, Smart Brevity is a method of conveying important information concisely and impactfully.
+Smart Brevity is a communication formula created by Jim VandeHei, Mike Allen, and Roy Schwartz based on their decades of experience in media, business, and communications.
+Simply put, it is a method of conveying important information concisely and impactfully.
 The focus is on eliminating unnecessary words and delivering the essential message effectively and clearly.
 This approach can be applied to most forms of spoken and written communication.

-With the rise of communication technology, people are bombarded with far more pieces of communication from multiple sources simultaneously.
+With the rise of communication technology, people are bombarded with far more communication from multiple sources simultaneously.
 It is not physically possible to consume everything.
-It is, therefore, critical to communicate faster and more efficiently whilst not losing quality.
+Therefore, it is critical to communicate faster and more efficiently without losing quality.

 Takeaways to help you get appointed

 Whether a selection panel is assessing your board application, you are talking to a recruiter, at a networking event or in a board interview, you essentially have just 7 seconds to make an impression.
 One way to do this is to effectively articulate your message in the shortest amount of time whilst separating yourself from the competition.
-This task is not easy for most of us, so taking expert tips can make all the difference.
+Most of us find this task difficult, so taking expert tips can make all the difference.

 The book provides the methodology and how-to to apply immediately to your communication.
 And, like most things, you will get better with practice.
 As we go further into the digital era and now AI, quality of quantity will be the only way to communicate effectively.

-As a previous executive recruiter, I can tell you that recruiters are incredibly time-poor people.
-By applying Smart Brevity, you are more likely to get my attention, make a good impression by respecting my time and make my job easier by clearly conveying the essential information I need.
+As a former executive recruiter, I can tell you that recruiters are incredibly time-poor.
+By applying Smart Brevity, you are more likely to get my attention, make a good impression by respecting my time, and make my job easier by clearly conveying the essential information I need.

 #5 The DIP (Seth Godin)